 3. How common is a rupture during VBAC (vaginal birth after caesarean)?

-In high-resource settings with proper monitoring, complete rupture occurs in roughly 0.5% of planned VBACs.
-Most VBACs are successful and uncomplicated when carefully selected and monitored.
+Most VBACs are successful and uncomplicated when women are carefully selected and appropriately monitored.

 5. Can uterine rupture be prevented?